bjlkeng/bjlkeng.github.io/source/posts/probability-the-logic-of-science.rst

-The really interesting insight is that all the concepts from Boolean logic are just limiting cases of our extension (i.e. probability theory) where our robot becomes more and more cetain of itself.
+The really interesting insight is that all the concepts from Boolean logic are just limiting cases of our extension (i.e. probability theory) where our robot becomes more and more certain of itself.
 Let's take a look.

 |h3| Extended Boolean Operators |h3e|